Renewable energy in South Korea

 The South Korean government plans to grow the renewable energy sector in the country.
 The country plans to use 20 percent renewable energy by 2030.
 The new plan will include a goal of 35 percent renewable energy by 2040.
 In the past, coal and nuclear power have been the pillars of South Korea's development.
 The country has long been one of the largest users of nuclear energy, but the liberal government, led by President Moon Jae In, decided to phase it out by 2057, fearing for its safety.

-South Korea's total renewable energy production accounts for only 80% of Samsung Electronics' electricity consumption in a year, as of 2020.
+The share of renewables in South Korea's electricity generation rose from 4.7% in 2019 to 8.6% in 2024, with renewable generation reaching about 52 TWh, led by solar photovoltaics.
+This was among the lowest shares among IEA member countries, well below the IEA average of over 30%, a gap attributed largely to factors such as a scarcity of available land, extensive forest cover and high population density; under the 11th Basic Plan for Long-Term Electricity Supply and Demand, the country is projected to reach a renewable energy share of about 32.9% by 2038.

 Renewable electricity generation

 The country's national Renewable Portfolio Standard (RPS) previously required a gradual increase of the renewable share of electricity generation from 2% in 2012 to 10% in 2023.
 The 9th Basic Plan for Long-term Electricity Supply and Demand 2020–2034, released in 2021, now targets 35% by 2030.

 According to a government proposal published in 2022, South Korea plans to substantially increase its renewable energy capacity by the late next decade.
 The strategy aims to boost the share of renewables in the country's power mix from approximately 9% in 2022 to almost one-third by 2038.
 This significant increase is part of a broader initiative to decrease reliance on coal and natural gas, which are projected to decline sharply under the new energy policies.
 The move towards greater renewable energy use is crucial as South Korea seeks to reduce emissions and accommodate the growing electricity demands from industries such as semiconductor manufacturing.
 The successful implementation of this strategy will necessitate comprehensive upgrades to the existing energy infrastructure, including a major expansion of the electrical grid to manage the increased input from renewable sources.